How much does it cost to produce marketing videos?

 Video marketing is one of the biggest marketing trends for 2019 – as high as 90% of people say that video content helps them to make a purchase.

-I’ve been selling and producing online content for ten years, and specialize in compelling storytelling that builds loyalty, but I personally have really focused more into video content only for a year.
+I’ve been selling and producing online content for 15 years, and specialize in compelling storytelling that builds loyalty, and I have been producing various video projects, and learning as I go.
 However, my team members are seasoned professionals who have produced short films, starred in their own reality TV show, and have created video content for multiple brands in Europe and the USA alike.

 Time & team: how many people working on the shoot.